tovganesh/metastudio/README.md

 MeTA Studio is programmable IDE tailored for a computational chemist.

+(This project was orginally hosted at: https://code.google.com/p/metastudio/, has moved to GitHub as Google Code is closing down.)

 Main features include:

   * A programmable interface primarily through BeanShell with support for  [other languages](https://github.com/tovganesh/metastudio/blob/wiki/ProjectHome.md)